OHI-Science/bhi-1.0-archive/baltic2015/prep/ECO/eco_prep.md

 4. Other
 --------

-NEED TO UPDATE - this may change \#\#\# 4.1 Interpreting NA and zero \#\#\#\# 4.1.1 Status Score of Zero 'Status scores of zero were assigned when the region had no data or insufficient data but the indicator is applicable
+### 4.1 Interpreting NA and zero

+#### 4.1.1 Status Score of Zero

+'Status scores of NA were assigned when the region had no data or insufficient data but the indicator is applicable

 #### 4.1.2 Trend value of NA

-'Trend values of NA are assigned if there are not 5 years of data available to calculate a trend
+Trend values of NA are assigned if there are not 5 years of data available to calculate a trend

+### 4.2 Data issues

+#### 4.2.1 Missing German data

+No GDP data for the following German NUTS3 regions: DE80H, DE805,DE80D, DE801,DE80F, DE80I.
+This means that there is no data for BHI regions 13 and 16.

+#### 4.2.2 Mis-assignments

+1. NUTS3 regions are assigned to a BHI region due to minor differences in borders.
+These are fixed manually in the data preparation in section 5.1.4

+2. Finnish NUTS3 names have changed for the NUTS3 regions associated with BHI 32.
+These NUTS3 population data must be manually linked to BHI region 32.
+Fixed manally in section 5.1.5

+3. No data assigned to BHI 21 - this appears to be an error associated with the assignment of NUTS3 PL634 - unclear why this happens and is not fixed.

+#### 4.2.3 GDP used is for entire NUTS3 -

+Population data was not extracted for the entire NUTS3 area, only for the buffer area.
+Therefore, the entire GDP for the NUTS3 is allocated among BHI regions, rather than only the GDP associated with the population in the buffer.

 5. Regional GDP prep
 --------------------